Mardeg/svgklondike/README.md

 ☐Add: hint feature

-☐Add: country flags at the bottom right for translation and different card symbols
+☐Add: country flags in the centre of the bottom border for translation and different card symbols